ulkuguneysu/Capstone_Project/README.md

   <img src="Images/predicting_5min5diff.png">

-* We created a dataset using differencing with period 1 and period 5 to indoor and outdoor temperature columns.
+*   We created a dataset using differencing with period 1 and period 5.

 *   We applied Random Forest Regression with MinMaxScaler.

 *   The MSE for period=1 differencing is 0.12005.
 (Train Score = 0.93, Test Score = 0.529)

 *   The MSE for period=5 differencing is 0.12897 with higher Train and Test Score.
 (Train Score = 0.945, Test Score = 0.622)

 *   The model heavily relies on 4 minutes ago indoor temperature.

  ### 2. Predicting 1 minute out with differencing periods=1

   <img src="Images/predicting_1min.png">

 *   We create a new dataset using differencing with period 1.

 *   We apply Random Forest Regressor with MinMaxScaler.

 *   The MSE of this model is 0.085.

 *   It is safe to say our model is doing a good job when predicting the difference between the next minute compared to predicting 5 minutes into the future.

  ### 3. Predicting 10 minute out with differencing periods=1

   <img src="Images/predicting_10min.png">

 *   We create a new dataset using differencing with period 1.

 *   This model is designed to predict temperature difference 10 minutes into the future.

 *   We apply Random Forest Regressor with MinMaxScaler.

-* The MSE is 0.09, Train Score is 0.99 and Test Scoreis 0.92. are the same as Ramdom Forest modeling with differencing 1 and 5 minutes into the future.
+*   The MSE is 0.09, Train Score is 0.99 and Test Score is 0.92.

 *   The MSE for predicting 5 minutes into the future is  0.12.

 *   We observe that predicting the next 10 minute provides better MSE.

  ### 4. Predicting 5 minute out with 10 minute predictors with differencing periods=1